Helping employees find justice in nine states with offices in Illinois, Georgia, and Alabama.

-After receiving a denied unemployment claim, you have a chance to make an appeal.
-But the timeline is tight, the process can be complicated and it’s certain that your former employer will have legal representation.
-That’s why a lawyer who specializes in unemployment claims can help.
-Having an attorney during the appeals process typically increases your chance of collecting much-need unemployment payments while searching for your next opportunity.
+After receiving a denied unemployment claim, you have a chance to appeal.
+But the timeline is tight, the process can be complicated, and your former employer will certainly have legal representation.
+That’s why a lawyer experienced in unemployment claims can help.

-When your unemployment claim is denied, the Georgia Department of Labor will notify you by mail.
-The letter should specify why your claim was turned down or why your employer is contesting your claim.
+While the process is different between states, there is usually a Department of Labor who will notify you and can assist you.
+For example, when your unemployment claim is denied in the state of Georgia, the Georgia Department of Labor will notify you by mail.
+The letter should specify why your claim was turned down or your employer is contesting your claim.

-Sometimes, you’re simply not qualified to receive unemployment benefits because of how long you were on the current or prior job.
+Sometimes, you’re simply not qualified to receive unemployment benefits because of how long you were in your current or prior job.
 Your claim may also be denied if you haven’t been searching for work and documenting your applications.

-• If you were fired for misconduct: Employees who violated their company policies may be fired and rightfully denied unemployment.
-If you were not actually fired for misconduct or there is a good explanation for your termination, you may have good grounds for an appeal.
+• If you were fired for misconduct: Employees who violated their company policies may be fired and rightfully denied unemployment benefits.
+If you were not fired for misconduct or there is a good explanation for your termination, you may have good grounds for a written appeal.

-• If you quit your job: Georgia requires that you leave your job through no fault or agency of your own.
-While some states assume there are valid reasons to quit a job, Georgia usually only allows this if you haven’t been paid or if your employer changed your employment agreement.
-If your claim is denied because you quit your job, but you were actually fired or forced out, you may have good grounds for an appeal.
+In Georgia, for example, you can usually only quit if you haven’t been paid.
+You can also quit if your employer changes your work agreement.
+If your claim is denied because you quit your job, but were fired or forced out, you may have good grounds for a written appeal.

-An attorney who specializes in helping with unemployment claims can review your case and the reasons for your denial to help determine if you have a viable appeal.
+An attorney experienced in helping with unemployment claims can review your case and the reasons for your denial to help determine if you have a viable appeal.

 Regardless of whether you seek representation, keep up with unemployment benefits requirements, even though you’re not receiving them.
 This means continuing to file weekly claims and record your job search.
 If you win your appeal, you’ll have the documentation needed to retroactively collect for these weeks without work.

 After the hearing, the administrative hearing officer will release a written decision.
-If you win, you’ll soon begin receiving payments and back payments, but your employer can still appeal the decision.
-If you lose, you can appeal a second time with the Board of Review, and a third and final time to the Georgia Superior Court.
+If you win, you’ll soon begin receiving back payments, but your employer can still appeal the decision.
+If you lose, you can submit a written appeal a second time with the Board of Review, and a third and final time to the Georgia Superior Court.

 While not everyone should appeal a denied unemployment claim, an attorney can help you assess your situation and advise you accordingly.
 An unemployment benefits lawyer can also review the circumstances of your dismissal and advise you of any potential legal claims you may have.
 At Barrett & Farahany, we are happy to answer your questions.
 Please contact us to speak to one of our attorneys.